vphantom/vof/binary.md

 ### Mask

 Compact equivalent to Protobuf's FieldMask.
 In the context of a specific `struct` definition, an associated `mask` is a sorted `list` of field IDs where any field may be wrapped in a `list` in order to specify its child `struct`'s fields as well.
-For example, fields 1, 2, 5, 6 where 5 is a sub-structure of which we want field 2 only would be encoded as: `[1,2,[5,2],6]`.
+For example, fields 1, 2, 5, 6 where 5 is a sub-structure of which we want fields 2 and 3 only would be encoded as: `[1,2,[5,2,3],6]`.
 Useful in RPC where a service may declare which fields are available or a client may request a limited subset of available data (similar to SQL `SELECT`, PostgREST's "Vertical Filtering" or GraphQL).

 ### References